johanix/hackathon120/README.md

-# Generalized Notifications @ Hackathon 119
+# Generalized DNS Notifications @ Hackathon 119

-Implementation of rapid and fully automated synchronization of DNS delegation data.
+Implementation of rapid and fully automated synchronization of DNS delegation data from child to parent.

 ## PROJECT